 Steamed rice, buttered noodles, creamy mashed potatoes, pillowy gnocchi, or steamed baby potatoes are all good accompaniments to chicken or veal fricassee.
 Another option is to serve the warm fricassee along with a warm baguette or whole-grain bread.
 The bread will be delicious dipped into the fricassee as it sops up the juices.

 Moving Beyond Chicken and Veal Fricassee

-Because fricassee is a cooking method, not a recipe, it can be applied to other types of meats, including lamb, rabbit and frog legs, as well as fish, shellfish and even vegetables alone.
+Since fricassee is a cooking method, not a recipe, it can be applied to other types of meats, including lamb, rabbit, and frog legs, as well as fish, shellfish, and even vegetables alone.
 Mushrooms (or other vegetables) take the place of the meat in vegetarian fricassee dishes.
 Historically, fricassee dishes were made with young pigeons or liver.

 Vessels for Cooking a Fricassee

 A fricassee is best prepared in a large heavy pot or dutch oven that has a cover.
 Any size vessel should work, but be sure not to crowd the pot with too many ingredients.
 You'll need a vessel that can comfortably fit all your ingredients and can easily be sealed with a cover during the cooking process.